amy324/Ticket-Raising-Platform-Backend/documentation/authentication.md

 }
 ```

-7. **Admin Privileges**: Certain functionalities are restricted to admin users, requiring additional privileges.
-Admin status is assigned during user registration or manually configured in the database.
+**Admin privileges:** some functionality is restricted to admins, assigned either at registration or manually in the database.

 ```go
 // ViewAllTicketsHandler retrieves all tickets from the database.